pcdv/jocket/README.md

 OutputStream out = sock.getOutputStream();
 ```

+Otherwise, Jocket readers and writers have their own API allowing to perform non-blocking read/writes, potentially faster than with input/output streams.

 Status
 ------

 Jocket is young and still in progress.
 It probably contains bugs and the API is not stable.

-However it is already working and very fast.
+However it is already working and is quite fast.

 On my (old) linux laptop, roundtrip-time for sending an int and receiving back 1kb of data takes 4-14us with Jocket and ~100us with TCP.